yenhoangvn/MTB_Technical_Test/README.md

 ----
 <!-- blank line -->
 ### DESCRIPTION
-This is a web app built by React.js implement a multiple filter functionality.
+This is a web app built by React.js implements a multiple filter functionality.
 <!-- blank line -->
 ----
 <!-- blank line -->